Introduction

 bacopin

 Brahmi has been used by ayurvedic medical practitioners in India for almost 3000 years.
-The earliest chronicled mention is in the ayurvedic treatise, the Charaka Samhita (100 A.D.), in which Brahmi is recommended in formulations for the management of a range of mental conditions including anxiety, poor cognition and lack of concentration.
+The earliest chronicled mention is in the ayurvedic treatise, the Charaka Samhita (100 A.D.), where it is recognized for its potential role in supporting mental wellness.
+Traditionally, Brahmi has been used to promote cognitive functions such as memory, focus, and mental clarity.

 According to the Charaka, Brahmi acts as an effective brain tonic that boosts one’s capabilities to think and reason.